TK-2019/Constructing-a-Water-Quality-Index/README.md

 # Constructing-a-Water-Quality-Index
-This study presents the development of a comprehensive Water Quality Index (WQI) tailored for India, utilizing an extensive dataset comprising various water quality parameters collected from multiple districts across all states over several years.
-The methodology commenced with data preprocessing and the creation of a labeled training dataset, where each parameter measurement was classified as indicative of healthy water based on the Bureau of Indian Standards (BIS) limits.
-A neural network was subsequently trained to predict the healthiness of water using these parameters.
-To ascertain the relative significance of each parameter in determining water quality, advanced model interpretation techniques such as Layer-wise Relevance Propagation (LRP) and Shapley values were employed to derive their respective weights for the additive WQI.
-Following this, sub-indices for individual parameters were formulated, and overall index values were calculated to reflect the water quality status.
-The resulting WQI was visualized through heatmaps, highlighting spatial and temporal variations in water quality across different states and years.
-This index provides a robust and scalable tool for monitoring water quality, facilitating informed decision-making for environmental management, policy formulation, and public health initiatives in India.

-The uploaded report contains detailed description of the project.
+This repository contains the project Construction of a Water Quality Index, developed as part of an undergraduate course project at the Indian Institute of Technology Kanpur.
+The project introduces a comprehensive Water Quality Index (WQI) tailored for India, combining machine learning and environmental science to assess and visualize water quality across various regions.

+# Overview
+This project aims to:

+1. Develop a Water Quality Index (WQI) based on Indian standards.
+2. Utilize machine learning to determine parameter significance.
+3. Visualize water quality trends across districts and states using heatmaps.

+# Steps to develop a WQI

+# 1. Data Preparation -
+Utilized groundwater quality data from 2010 to 2018, covering multiple districts and states.
+The key step is creation of a labelled dataset denoting healthy/unhealthy              groundwater based on the BIS limits.
+Code is available in data_prep.py

+# 2. Training a neural network -
+A DNN was trained to learn to classify a water instance as healthy/unhealthy.
+We used the network to get significances for the water parameters.
+Code is available in training.py

+# 3. Estimating Weights -
+Model weights were interpreted in order to have feature importances using Shapley values.
+Code is available in weights.py

+# 4. Sub-Indices -
+Model parameters need to be brought to a uniform scale in order for the index to make sense.
+We used a piecewise linear function based on BIS limits for the same.
+Details can be seen in the report. (report.pdf) Code can be seen in sub-indices.py.
+Rating plots for several parameters are also uploaded.

+# 5. Plotting -
+Finally the index was plotted on a map of India using matplotlib.
+We used the districts latitude and longitude to determine its location on the map.
+Code can be seen in plot.py as well as the plots are also uploaded.